RishantBana/BusinessCard-using-kotlin/README.md

 - **Customizable Info**: Easily change the contact details like name, title, phone, email, and social media links.
 - **Jetpack Compose**: Utilizes the modern Jetpack Compose UI toolkit to build the user interface.
 - **Edge-to-Edge Display**: Full-screen design with edge-to-edge layout for a sleek and modern look.
-- **Responsive UI**: The app is designed to be responsive and adjusts well to different screen sizes.

 ## Screenshots